Aeterna Noctis

 Aeterna Noctis is a 2021 Metroidvania video game developed in Spain by Aeternum Game Studios.
-It was released in December 2021 for PlayStation 5, Xbox Series X/S, Nintendo Switch, and PC (through Steam and Epic Games Store).
+It was released in December 2021 for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S.

 Plot

 Story

 The series narrates the story of a pair of monarchs who, after being cursed with immortality, have been fighting and killing each other for eternity.
 But then, a revelation unleashes a chain of events that helps the monarchs find a way to break the curse and find love in the process.